-Staying on treatment with INCRELEX®
+Staying on Treatment With INCRELEX®

-INCRELEX® dosing is dependent on many factors, such as tolerability and a child's weight and height.
+INCRELEX® (mecasermin) dosing is dependent on many factors, such as tolerability and a child's weight and height.
 Regular weight monitoring throughout treatment is important for appropriate dosing.

 Talk to your doctor about the growth expectations for your child while on INCRELEX® treatment.